-Hi Bush Blueberry Bush, Vaccinium corymbosum, are tall plants which can reach a height of 6-8 feet, with the berries being larger than lowbush blueberries, and produce more berries than the low bush.
-The flavor of a Hi Bush Blueberry Bush is less sweet and strong compared to the lowbush variety.
+Hi Bush Blueberry Bush, Vaccinium corymbosum, are tall plants which can reach a height of 6-8 feet, with the berries being larger than lowbush blueberries, and produce more seeds than the low bush.
+The flavor of a Hi Bush Blueberry Bush is less sweet and robust compared to the lowbush variety.
 There are two different types of HHi Bush Blueberry Bush; Northern Highbush.

 Planting Hi Bush Blueberry Bush

-Hi Bush Blueberry Bush plants blossom in flowers in the spring, have beautiful green leaves in the summer, and in fall, turn colors that are outstanding.
+Hi, Bush Blueberry Bush plants blossom in flowers in the spring, have beautiful green leaves in the summer, and fall, turn outstanding colors.

 Hi Bush Blueberry Bush